DevCycleHQ/cli/README.md

   --no-api                    Disable API-based enhancements for commands where authorization is optional.
 Suppresses
                               warnings about missing credentials.
-  --project=<value>           Project key to use for the DevCycle API requests --var-alias=<value>...
+  --project=<value>           Project key to use for the DevCycle API requests --show-regex                Output the regex pattern used to find variable usage --var-alias=<value>...
 Aliases to use when identifying variables in your code.
 Should contain a code reference
                               mapped to a DevCycle variable key, eg. "--var-alias "VARIABLES.ENABLE_V1=enable-v1"